patrickobrien1501/HRV---Heart-Rate-Variability/README.md

 HRV Ball's output is a picture which can be transformed into a .csv via webplotdigitizer

 First I'm looking for a method to read the graph data from an image

-changed something online

-yeah no we are going to remove this mkay?